openedx/edx-documentation/en_us/open_edx_release_notes/source/nutmeg.rst

 Learning Micro-Frontend (MFE)
 -----------------------------

-* When an XBlock fails to render, the user will not see an error message "An unexpected error occurred.
+* When an XBlock fails to render, the user will now see an error message "An unexpected error occurred.
 Please click the button below to refresh the page."
 * RTL languages are now supported
 * Support for the experimental Discussions MFE was added